Idan-Levin/target-shopping-automation/README.md

 The StageHand Agent serves as a bridge between:

-1. **Slack Shopping Agent** - A Node.js/TypeScript agent that manages a shopping list in Slack
+1. **Slack Shopping Agent** - A Python agent that manages a shopping list in Slack
-2. **BrowserBase** - A cloud browser automation service that handles the Target.com interactions
+2. **BrowserBase** - A platform for running headless browsers that provides the infrastructure for Target.com automation

 When an admin in Slack initiates the `/order-placed` command, the Slack agent exports the shopping list and sends it to the StageHand agent.
 StageHand then processes each item, adds them to the Target.com cart, and provides status updates in Slack.
 Once all items are processed, an admin can trigger the checkout process with a separate command.